You probably can't because of the audio problem, but I guarantee you it's taking much less effort to speak here.

 Now, these numbers are before this latest dust-up with the tweeted photos of candidates' wives.

-One thing interesting about that, all of this negative news about Cruz coming out, somebody's getting worried about him.
+One thing interesting about that: all of this negative news about Cruz coming out, somebody's getting worried about him.

-I mean, there's no reason for this stuff to be coming out the way it is, with such intensity and frequency if people weren't concerned.
+I mean, there's no reason for this stuff to be coming out the way it is with such intensity and frequency if people weren't concerned.

-When the conversation moves to the Republican establishment and the rules for the convention, don't make a mistake of assuming that the establishment is choosing between Cruz and Trump.
+But I have to tell you this: when the conversation moves to the Republican establishment and the rules for the convention, don't make a mistake of assuming that the establishment is choosing between Cruz and Trump.

 The establishment wants neither of them.